 Create a structure to your day: During your degree, you developed a lifestyle as a student that became familiar.
 As you move to a new situation, you are finding out what you are interested in and exploring what activities you would like to do, so it may take a bit of time to work out how best to spend your time.
 It can be a bit unsettling.

-Thinking about what works best for you: Explore what interests you, the type of activities you would like to do in a job.
-Perhaps you like being outdoors, being in contact with people, or maybe you prefer to be in a quiet space and do research, or maybe you like to work using technology or media, etc. It is helpful to reflect on the things that you enjoyed when you were in school and during your degree.
+Consider what works best for you: Explore what interests you and the type of activities you would like to do in a job.
+Perhaps you like being outdoors and being in contact with people, or maybe you prefer to be in a quiet space and do research, or maybe you like to work using technology or media, etc. It is helpful to reflect on the things that you enjoyed when you were in school and during your degree.

-Acknowledging our disappointment and frustration helps to reduce tension.
+Acknowledging our disappointments and frustrations helps reduce tension.
 Reframe the situation and keep in mind that it does not mean that you do not have an opportunity if nothing is coming up yet.
-Often, it is because there are many applying for similar jobs.
+Often, this is due to the high volume of applications for similar jobs.

-Avoid comparisons: Everyone is on a different path, have different preferences and different circumstances.
+Avoid comparisons: everyone is on a different path and has different preferences and different circumstances.
 So, when your friends or other students say they have a job, it does not mean that you are falling behind.

 Many factors are influencing the job application process.
 Maintain your focus on what you are learning and what you can do next to make progress.

 It is essential to redefine the word success and focus instead on what matters to you.
-You can think about it as “I’m learning something, I’m achieving something.
+You can think about it as “I’m learning something; I’m achieving something.
 I’m moving forward and making progress.
-I’m going in the direction of the things that are interesting matter most to me.”
+I’m going in the direction of the things that are interesting and matter most to me.”

 Become your best friend.
 Learning to support your effort can make a significant difference to your motivation and health.
 It reduces stress, and it helps to manage worry thoughts.